deseven/1000xTRANSLATE/INSTALL.md

 8. Edit `.env` file in any text editor, following the comments in it.
 As a bare minimum, you should define `SPREADSHEET_ID`, `GOOGLE_CREDENTIALS_FILE` (see below) and `GAME_DATA_DIR` (for example `C:\Steam\steamapps\common\1000xRESIST\1000xRESIST_Data`).
 9. Run `npm install` to install wrapper script dependencies.
 10. Run `npm run init` to install all needed internal dependencies.
-11. Run `npm run check` to see if anything is wrong.
+11. (optional) Run `npm run check` to see if anything is wrong.
-12. To make the usage easier, you can also create a shortcut to `1000xTRANSLATE.bat` on your desktop, it's a simple script that will prompt you to pick from a predefined set of
+12. (optional) To make the usage easier, you can also create a shortcut to `1000xTRANSLATE.bat` on your desktop, it's a simple script that will prompt you to pick from a predefined set of commands.

 ## Prepare Google Sheets document
  - Copy [Google Sheets document](https://docs.google.com/spreadsheets/d/10KcHa_iS_RSgsVauCDe6EKbskN4iZfaT9PPjdGJk--4/edit?usp=sharing) under your name.